 - 1 If necessary, from the Version Manager desktop client, create the Version Manager project database that you will add the solution or project to.
-See the Version Manager Administrator's Guide for more information. - 2 In Visual Studio, open the Solution that you want to add to Version Manager, or that contains the projects you want to add to source control. - 3 Save the solution and all projects within before adding it to Version Manager.
+See the Version Manager Administrator's Guide for more information. - 2 In Visual Studio, open the Solution that you want to add to Version Manager, or that contains the projects you want to add to source control. - 3 Save the solution and all projects within before adding it to Version Manager. - 4 Do one of the following:

-If Then You will add the solution to a Select the solution root in the Solution Explorer. source control b Select File Serena Add Solution to Version Manager.
-You will add a specific a Select the project in the Solution Explorer. project to source control b Select File Serena Add Project to Version Manager.
+If Then You will add the solution to a Select the solution root in the Solution Explorer. source control Select File Serena Add Solution to Version Manager.
+You will add a specific project to source control a Select the project in the Solution Explorer. b Select File Serena Add Project to Version Manager.